Waztom/fragalysis-devcontainer/README.md

 #

-Instructions for setting up Fragalysis in a VSCode development container,<br>
+Instructions for setting up Fragalysis in a VSCode development container<br>

 ## <a name="Setting up Windows Subsystem for Linux"></a>Windows subsystem for linux